OperationCode/front-end/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Twitter Follow](https://img.shields.io/twitter/follow/operation_code.svg?style=social&label=Follow&style=social)](https://twitter.com/operation_code)

+# Temporary Note

+This project is not ready for deployment and the documentation may be incorrect.

 # Welcome!

 This is incoming v2 front-end application for [OperationCode](https://operationcode.org).
 We highly recommend [joining our organization](https://operationcode.org/join) to receive an invite to our Slack team.
 From there, you'll want to join the `#oc-projects` channel.
 You can get help from multiple professional developers, including people who have worked on the application since day 1!